 In the last few years you may have converted from your latte to a flat white, now available at Starbucks and other chains the world over.
-This Australian import is essentially a less frothy latte, but has become a firm favourite.
+This Australian import is essentially a less frothy latte, but has become a firm favorite.
 So this begs the question – why are we looking to Australia for our coffee trends?
-And even more importantly; who cares?
+And even more importantly: who cares?
 As it turns out, lots of people care.
 A lot.

 How Seattle Lost its Caffeine Crown

-This is a controversial claim, but I contend that Seattle once reigned supreme.
+This is a controversial claim, but Seattle once reigned supreme.
 The home town of Starbucks has been industriously spreading its brand of coffee culture since the 1980s.
-And it is now truly a global phenomenon.
-Starbucks has changed the way the world lives.
+It is now truly a global phenomenon; Starbucks has changed the way the world lives.
 There – I said it.
 And it is an unpleasant truth we must all face.
 Before Starbucks, you could only find the odd independent coffee houses in cosmopolitan cities.
 This rise of coffee may have been helped by pop culture.
 It may be more than a coincidence that the most popular sitcom of the 80s, Cheers, was in a bar, while in the 90s, Friends was centered around a coffee house, Central Perk.
 Some people will claim that because of this, New York holds a claim, or Portland, Vancouver or Toronto.
 But thanks to that commercial behemoth Starbucks, everyone on the planet knows the difference between a latte and an americano.
 That is brand power.

 The Rise of Melbourne

 Melbourne and Sydney ditched their tea for coffee with the waves of immigration into the country, bringing many Italians with their espresso machines.
 Since then, coffee has become ingrained in the psyche and culture of Australia.
 With the coffee revolution came a groundswell of independent coffee roasters and shops.
 When Starbucks came onto the scene to open its first Australian branch in Sydney in 2000, it looked like Australia would be the next nation to topple.
 In Melbourne they had opened 22 at their height, yet in 2008, all but 5 closed.
-Melbourne had rejected Starbucks coffee, branding it en masse as substandard.
-To date there are 28 stores through Australia, 10 in Sydney and 8 in Brisbane.To put that into perspective, in central London alone there are around 50 stores, in Berlin there are 23 and in New York there are literally hundreds just in Manhattan.
+Melbourne has rejected Starbucks coffee, branding it en masse as substandard.
+To date there are 28 stores throughout Australia, 10 in Sydney and 8 in Brisbane.To put that into perspective, in central London alone there are around 50 branches, in Berlin there are 23 and in New York there are literally hundreds just in Manhattan.

 Why is Australian Coffee Culture Coming to my City?

 The same flows of migration that first brought coffee to Australia are carrying their culture right back to the old country and across the pacific to California and New York.
 In London you will find a huge trend of Australian and New Zealand brunch restaurants serving some of the best coffee you will find in the city.
 They have infiltrated Berlin too, bringing brunch and coffee culture to the fashionable streets of Prenzlauerberg and Kreuzberg.
 In LA there are many Aussie coffee shops that have set up shop to feed the appetite for some good caffeine.
-Anywhere that is cosmopolitan and attracts Aussies in large numbers is getting some Melbourne in their city.
+Anywhere that is cosmopolitan and attracts Aussies in large numbers is getting some Melbourne coffee culture in their city.